CircuitCM/numpy-buffermap/demo.md

 ![distinct](renders/algo_mem_distinct.png)

-So far I've been able to represent all memory layouts for any arbitrarily complex routine I've built.
+So far I've been able to represent all memory layouts for any arbitrarily complex routine.
 You may also find that you can represent the same dependencies using multiple different container arrangements.
-My theory is that every memory layout is representable with the correct construct, however I'd love to see a counter example.
+My theory is that every memory layout is representable with the correct construct, but I would like to see a counter example.